 Bronzeville, of course, was the primary destination for African-Americans moving to Chicago.
 The “Black Metropolis” was home to paragons of black society, like the Chicago Defender, and luminaries of black culture, like Louis Armstrong and Ida B. Welles.
 In its early 20th century heyday Bronzeville was the “capital of African-America;” as renowned and important as Harlem during its renaissance.

 Back then most of the musical performances in Bronzeville were on “The Stroll.”
 This was the entertainment strip on State Street, jam-packed full of nightclubs, theaters, movie theaters, and hustlers.
 (Today it is the heart of the Illinois Institute of Technology Campus, and you won’t see any visual clues to its historic past.)
 “The Stroll” was far too profane a spot for us to find the origins of Chicago Gospel music history, though.
 For that, you’d have to head a few blocks southeast to the Pilgrim Baptist Church at the corner of Indiana and 33rd Street.
 This legendary spot is widely agreed to be the birthplace of Chicago Gospel music.
-(By the way, you can learn all about this on our annual Jazz, Blues, and Beyond Bus Tour on June 9th.)
+(By the way, you can learn all about this on one of our custom private tours of Chicago’s neighborhoods.)

 Thomas A. Dorsey and Pilgrim Baptist Church